 This inevitably led to wanting to share them with people.
 And when I looked for a place to expand my audience beyond my spouse and a handful of friends, I fortunately came across Wattpad.
 Proclaimed as the YouTube of the written word in its early marketing, Wattpad is a free online platform for readers and writers.
 And it proved to be the perfect place for me to get my stories in front of the eyes of thousands of readers, develop my craft, and network with other authors.
 It also provided me with my first taste of success when my novel, Mr. 8, gained wide popularity and succeeding beyond my wildest expectations.
 The self-confidence it gave me was even more worthwhile than the publishing deal that came from it.

-I'm still active on Wattpad (and am a member of their Starts Program) but also expanded my writing career to non-online sources like anthologies and magazines.
+I'm no longer as active on Wattpad as I once was and choose to focus on non-online sources like anthologies and magazines.
 These more traditional literary outlets provide me with the chance to work with different editors (each one helps me grow in a new way), as well as helping to expand my audience.

 Proud member since 2017